-In summary, we followed the synoptic evolution of the New Year's Day Storm from its mature stage and through the landfall of, in sequence, the warm, cold and bent-back front.
+In summary, we followed the synoptic evolution of the New Year's Day Storm was crucial to make it an extreme event.
+The from its mature stage and through the landfall of, in sequence, the warm, cold and bent-back front.
 Based on our results and discussion, we now return to the questions we posed in the introduction.

-- First, we find that the landfall of the storm hardly affected the formation of the warm-air seclusion and the storm's poisonous tail.
+- First, we find that the landfall of the warm sector coincided well with the natural onset of the storm hardly affected the formation of the warm-air seclusion and the storm's occlusion process, thereby limiting the effect of the landfall on the poisonous tail.
 This insensitivity is largely due to the cyclone's inherent occlusion process.
 The Scandes hence did not induce, but accelerate the occlusion process without considerably affecting the formation and evolution of the warm-air seclusion.
-Further, we find that the extreme wind speeds along the bent-back front of the storm, the poisonous tail, formed as a cold conveyor belt jet and would have occurred irrespective of orography.
+Further, we find that the extreme wind speeds along the landfall of the bent-back front coincided well with the peak intensity of the storm, a few hours after the beginning the poisonous tail, formed as a cold conveyor belt jet and would have occurred irrespective of orography.
 This insensitivity raises the question to which extent these the warm-core seclusion and the warm sector are still interacting after the onset of the occlusion process. - Second, the landfall affected the track of the warm-air seclusion.
 The Scandes induced an anomalous mass flux along the Norwegian west coast towards the cyclone core which is most pronounced in the lowest troposphere, but extends up to the tropopause.
-The anomalous mass flux is consistent with the more northerly track of the storm in the presence of the orography. - Third, the warm and cold fronts are strongly impacted by the landfall.
+The anomalous mass flux is consistent with the more northerly track of the storm in the presence of the orography.

+- Third, the warm and cold fronts are strongly impacted by the landfall.
 While there is some indication of flow deviation around the orography and thus some degree of blocking, a trajectory analysis demonstrates that the flow was primarily moving over the Scandes.
 In this aspect, our case study deviates considerably from previous case studies in other regions which generally document a larger degree of blocking.
 For the same reason, the cold-air damming concept of Davies (1984) is not applicable to our case study.
-Neither, however, does our case study follow the Blumen and Gross (1987) paradigm of passive advection over the orography, because both the warm and cold front decay rapidly while moving over the Scandes.
-The rapid decay suggests interactions between the fronts and the orographically distorted flow.
+Neither, however, does our case study follow the Blumen and Gross (1987) paradign of passive advection over the orography, because both the warm and cold front decay rapidly while moving over the Scandes.
+The rapid decay suggests interactions between the fronts and the orographically distorted flow. - In this study, we could not clarify why the evolution of the New Year's Day Storm constitutes a common pattern for the region.
+For this pattern to appear, storms which approach Norway would generally need to be at a similar stage of their life cycle.
+A climatological quantification of typical genesis regions for these storms could clarify this and put this case studyin a climatological context.